ShriyaMaharjan/chopchop/README.md

-# Foodvarse
+# ChopChop

-Foodvarse is a dynamic recipe finder web application .
+ChopChop is a dynamic recipe finder web application .
 This is a front-end-only project that is implemented using React, React Router, Redux, Redux Toolkit, and Tailwind CSS.

 ## Project Description

-Foodvarse is a dynamic recipe finder web application that allows users to explore a wide range of recipes and discover new culinary delights.
+ChopChop is a dynamic recipe finder web application that allows users to explore a wide range of recipes and discover new culinary delights.
 Built with React Router, React.js, and Tailwind CSS, Foodvarse offers a seamless and visually appealing user experience.

-With Foodvarse, users can easily navigate through different recipe categories, search for specific dishes, and access detailed recipe pages.
+With ChopChop, users can easily navigate through different recipe categories, search for specific dishes, and access detailed recipe pages.
 The application's intuitive and responsive design ensures a smooth browsing experience across various devices.

 ## Project Features